-Mainstream Republicans seek to ‘rescue’ Idaho — from the GOP
+Mainstream Republicans seek to ‘rescue’ Idaho – from the GOP

-BOISE, Idaho — Idaho’s Lt.
+BOISE, Idaho (AP) — Idaho’s Lt.
 Gov. Janice McGeachin wants to be the state’s governor after next year’s November elections.
 But when the man currently holding the job left town this week on official business, she decided not to wait.

 McGeachin, a far-right Republican known for her opposition to COVID-19 restrictions and association with anti-government figures, declared herself acting governor and tried to deploy National Guard troops to the Mexican border.
 She was rebuffed by the guard’s commanding general.
 She also tried to issue an order blocking vaccine requirements.
 Gov. Brad Little, a fellow Republican, repealed the order the next day, from Texas.

-While divisions within the Republican party — especially among those who look to former President Donald Trump for guidance — are commonplace everywhere, they are playing in high definition in one of the country’s most GOP-dominant states.
-The highly publicized spat displayed how pitched — and to outsiders, silly — the battle for control of the Republican Party has become in the Gem State.
+While divisions within the Republican party – especially among those who look to former President Donald Trump for guidance – are common place everywhere, they are playing in high definition in one of the country’s most GOP-dominant states.
+The highly-publicized spat displayed how pitched – and to outsiders silly – the battle for control of the Republican Party has become in the Gem State.

-And now some prominent mainstream Republicans, worried the state’s hard-right drift could scuttle their efforts to grow Idaho’s economy, are asking Democrats and independents to register as Republicans to vote in the party’s May primary.
+And now some prominent mainstream Republicans, worried the state’s hard-right drift could scuttle their efforts to grow Idaho’s economy, are asking Democrats and Independents to register as Republicans to vote in the party’s May primary.

 “Everybody and their dog ought to get out to the primary and have their say so,” said Jim Jones, a former chief justice of the Idaho Supreme Court and former Republican Idaho attorney general.
 “That’s where your vote counts.”

 The mainstream Republicans who have controlled the state for decades worry that if far-right Republicans like McGeachin gain control it will be bad for business.
-Their fear is Idaho will be unable to attract high-paying tech jobs and that highly skilled workers looking to flee pricey West Coast cities won’t move to the state if it’s run by extremists.
+Their fear is Idaho will be unable to attract high-paying tech jobs and that highly-skilled workers looking to flee pricey West Coast cities won’t move to the state if it’s run by extremists.

 Little, who hasn’t yet indicated whether he’ll seek a second term, would be seen as a hard-line conservative in many states.
-The rancher and former longtime state lawmaker pushed to lower taxes and last year signed a bill that prohibits transgender people from changing the sex listed on their birth certificate.
+The rancher and former long-time state lawmaker pushed to lower taxes and last year signed a bill that prohibits transgender people from changing the sex listed on their birth certificate.

 But he has angered some on the right by encouraging COVID-19 vaccinations.
 He hasn’t, however, ordered COVID-19 vaccinations or sought to ban them.
 His temperament and background are reassuring to business leaders of a state trying to expand its economy beyond agriculture by growing a small, but significant, tech sector in the Boise area.

-Bob Kustra, the former president of Boise State University who before that was the Republican lieutenant governor of Illinois, said in an opinion piece in The Idaho Statesman, the state’s largest newspaper, the “battle for the soul of Idaho will take place first in the Republican primary in May.”
+Bob Kustra, the former president of Boise State University who before that was the Republican lieutenant governor of Illinois, said in an opinion piece in the Idaho Statesman, the state’s largest newspaper, the “battle for the soul of Idaho will take place first in the Republican primary in May.”

 “This really is about rescuing Idaho from a group of people who have given Idaho a very very bad name nationally,” he said during a phone interview.
 “The only way that this state is going to rid itself of these far-right radicals is to get more people into that Republican primary.”